Product Design Internship · SPARC Sports

 THE SOLUTION

-I developed a grounded, green-led brand foundation that visually reinforces stability and controlled readiness.
-By shifting the identity toward calm authority and structured focus, the SPARC system better supports athletes in regulating emotions, building confidence, and preparing mentally under pressure.
+I developed a grounded, green-led brand foundation that visually reinforces stability and controlled readiness — shifting the identity toward calm authority so the system supports athletes in regulating emotions and preparing mentally under pressure.

 New SPARC logo